 Health insurance when retiring in Portugal

 You can easily subscribe to private health insurance for foreigners at an affordable price.
 The insurance could cost between €20 and €50 a month, depending on your needs and required services.
-This means you can pay anywhere between €400 a year for a basic plan and €1,000 yearly for more well-rounded coverage.
+This means you can pay between €400 a year for a basic plan and €1,000 yearly for more well-rounded coverage.
 In addition, many public and private healthcare doctors speak and understand English.

 What are the inheritance implications in Portugal?